drthaipham/CIHAutoNox/README.md

 ********************************
 ** Changing the Masking sizes **
 ********************************
-custom_1131_ScopeBars133.xml - contains the mask for 133 aspect ratio
+custom_1131_ScopeBars133.xml - contains the mask for 133 aspect ratio<br>
-custom_1132_ScopeBars235.xml - contains the mask for 235 aspect ratio
+custom_1132_ScopeBars235.xml - contains the mask for 235 aspect ratio<br>
-custom_1133_ScopeBars200.xml - contains the mask for 200 aspect ratio
+custom_1133_ScopeBars200.xml - contains the mask for 200 aspect ratio<br>
-custom_1134_ScopeBars185.xml - contains the mask for 185 aspect ratio.
+custom_1134_ScopeBars185.xml - contains the mask for 185 aspect ratio.<br>
-16:9 obviously does not need masking as it is the whole panel size.
+16:9 obviously does not need masking as it is the whole panel size.<br>

 *************************
 ** Other files of note **